-I joined the Los Angeles Review of Books in 2019 as a film editor, eventually expanding my role to commission work on film, television, and media studies on a team that includes Elizabeth Alsop and Michael Szalay.
-My responsibilities range from the developmental to the stylistic, and I am always open to pitches for strongly argued review essays with arresting prose, surprising connections, and, if possible, a dash of humor.
+I joined the Los Angeles Review of Books in 2019 as the site’s film editor, eventually expanding my role to commission work on television, media studies, and popular culture.
+My work with writers range from the developmental to the stylistic, and I am always open to pitches for strongly argued review essays with arresting prose, that make surprising connections, and, if possible, make serious claims with a dash of humor.

 For some insight into my editing praxis and philosophy, please read my 2021 essay for ASAP/J, “Credit and Credibility: On Writing and Editing Public Scholarship.”